jamesfalkner/MicroProfileThorntailOnAzure/README.md

 7. In the "Project Info" window, accept all the defaults and click on the "Next" button

 <img src="https://github.com/cealsair/MicroProfileThorntailOnAzure/blob/master/images/25_MissionProjInfo.png" width="800">
 8. In the Review window, click on the "Download as ZIP File" button.
-This will download a ZIP file named "booster-rest-http-wildfly-swarm.zip" to your Downloads directory on your laptop/desktop.
+This will download a ZIP file named "booster-rest-http-wildfly-swarm.zip" to your Downloads directory on your laptop/desktop

 <img src="https://github.com/cealsair/MicroProfileThorntailOnAzure/blob/master/images/26_MissionDownloadZIP.png" width="800">

-9. You will see the "Next Steps" screen
+9. As the final step in this section, you will see the "Next Steps" screen

 <img src="https://github.com/cealsair/MicroProfileThorntailOnAzure/blob/master/images/27_MissionNextSteps.png" width="800">

-You have completed your first "REST API Level 0" mission and created and downloaded its associated WildfLy Swarm project to your laptop/desktop.
+You have completed your first "REST API Level 0" mission and created and downloaded its associated Wildfly Swarm project to your laptop/desktop.

 # D. Deploying sample project to all-in-one OpenShift Origin cluster on Azure